bguiz/angular-ember-compare/content/mvc/controllers.md

 The implication of this is that getting two-way binding to work in EmberJs can be quite complicated, as there is more syntax to learn.

+### Imperative vs Declarative Syntax in Two-way Binding

+In both AngularJs and EmberJs, the syntax used to accomplish two-way binding between models and views is through declarative syntax in the templates.
+We simply state what we properties we want to be bound in the template, and let the framework figure out the how - as a developer using either framework, we do not need to figure out the code necessary for this to work.

+By contrast, the lack of two-way binding in some other SPA frameworks, such as BackboneJs, means that the developer has to code all the sequences of actions for each property which he/ she wishes to be bound.
+This is the opposite of the declarative style enabled by AngularJs and EmberJs - it is an imperative style.

+Some developers prefer an imperative style of programming, and other developers prefer a declarative style of programming.
+It is up to you to pick which works best.
+The vast majority of those developing SPAs however, prefer to use two-way binding, and opt out of it in exceptional cases.

 ### Discussion

 When developing apps with [BackboneJs](http://backbonejs.org/),